 A subcontract (also called a subaward) is a formal written agreement made between Rice University and a subrecipient that includes the statement of work (SOW), budget, and laws and regulations to which the subrecipient must adhere.
 Rice issues subcontracts using the appropriate contractual terms and conditions to address deliverables, risk, financial and payment considerations and required flow-down provisions from the sponsor.
 For the purposes of this policy and related procedures, subcontracts do not include engaging vendors providing services under professional services agreements or vendors providing standard goods or services, which are addressed in Rice Purchasing Policy No. 814 and related procedures.

 A subrecipient is a non-Rice entity that expends funds received from Rice to carry out a portion of Rice’s programmatic effort under a sponsored project.
 As such, the entity is a collaborator in carrying out the research program of the sponsored project.
 The subrecipient may be another educational institution, an independent laboratory, a foundation, a for-profit corporation, a non-profit corporation or other organization, and may be a domestic or foreign entity.
 Subrecipients are typically not individuals.
-The federal government’s definition of a subrecipient is addressed in Office of Management and Budget Circular A-133 (OMB A-133), Sections 105 and 210.
+The federal government’s definition of a subrecipient is addressed in Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (§§ 200.93; 200.500-200.521) ).

 The table in the appendix summarizes the key characteristics that should be considered when determining if expenditures should be considered subrecipient payments or vendor payments or personal services payments.